-Technology development will continue to forge ahead and confront challenges like that of the coronavirus pandemic and others that may emerge in the future.
+Analytical technology development will continue to forge ahead and confront challenges as they emerge

 With this spirit in mind, 2021 looks to be a year of significant growth and innovation in the HPLC and LC-MS fields.
 Steadily expanding areas of biotechnology and nanotechnology, as well as novel medical applications in therapeutics and vaccines, will serve to sustain this growth.
 Here are a few early developments in the new year.